Part One.

 You're hired as X's assistant, but are gradually given several other responsibilities.
 X still thinks that when you're not helping him out, you're doing nothing.
 You end up as X's boss, but nobody – least of all you – dares to tell him.

 Someone starts a job they don’t have much experience in, picks up a few technical terms and confidently throws them around but gets them slightly wrong.
 Doesn’t bother to do the research, read the book, manual or info, or ask questions.
 When you try to show them how to do something, they are too busy bluffing to listen.
 Or else they say “I don’t need to do that!”
 You give them, successively, five copies of some instructions.
 They bin them all unread.
-Frustratingly, they are very good at their job.
+Meanwhile, they are very good at their job.

 You send round memos (remember them?) giving tips on the computer system as you discover them.
 You get told: "I didn't read it because I didn't understand it."